Tamunorth/map_autocomplete_field/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-blue.svg)

-This package provides the responses from Google places api as options on a Dropdown, the Dropdown is a modified TextField, This custom widget combines the functionality of Dropdown and TexField and as such is easily dismissed when focus is lost, which was something lacking in most of the solutions out there, which was one of the main triggers for this solution, Another slight issue this aims to solve is to provide a highly customisable TextField solution for Google Places API, Providing a widget that naturally blends with your already existing custom TextField, just with a slight super-power.
+This package provides the responses from Google places api as options on a Dropdown, the Dropdown is a modified TextField.

+This custom widget combines the functionality of Dropdown and TexField and as such is easily dismissed when focus is lost, which was something lacking in most of the solutions out there, which was one of the main triggers for this solution.

+Another slight issue this aims to solve is to provide a highly customisable TextField solution for Google Places API, Providing a widget that naturally blends with your already existing custom TextField, just with a slight super-power.